beatajoh/a_star/README.md

 # shortest path and random path

-## Shortest path
+Shortest path implementation with a* with and node logic.

-a* implementation with and nodes.
+Random path (option 1)

 To test:
-- Go to shortest_path
+- clone the repository
 - run: python main.py

-The small_graph.json/small_graph_2.json are some test files and a copy (with 'parent' links for and nodes) should be written to the atkgraph.json file.
+The test_graphs directory contains some test files and a copy (with 'parent' links for and nodes) should be written to the test_graph/atkgraph.json file

 ## Random path